-I have always been passionate about physics, mechanics and design.
+I have always been passionate about design.

 In third grade, I constantly carried a pad of paper, a pencil and a crude straight edge.
+Spending summers on Narragansett Bay, I was inspired by sail boats.

 One summer, I destroyed the competition in the Belly Button Regatta.